luk036/ellipsoid-method/ell-review.md

   \end{array}
 $$

-In [@Aliabadi2013Robust], the authors propose the use of piecewise convex linear approximations as a close approximation of the robust counterpart, leading to more solvability using interior-point algorithms.
-This requires a lot of programming, but the results are imprecise.
-However, this can be easily solved using the cutting plane method.
-Note that in this simple example, the worst case happens when:
+In [@Aliabadi2013Robust], the authors put forth the use of piecewise convex linear approximations as a proximate approximation of the robust counterpart,  thereby facilitating greater solvability through the use of interior-point algorithms.
+This approach necessitates the development of a substantial amount of programming, yet the resulting solutions are inherently imprecise.
+Nevertheless, this can be readily addressed through the cutting-plane method.
+It should be noted that in this simple example, the worst case scenario occurs when:

 - $\hat{p} = p - e_3$, $k = \bar{k} - e_3$
 - $v_1 = \bar{v}_1 + e_3$, $v_2 = \bar{v}_2 + e_3$,